subbat9710/AllInOneAPI/README.md

 The Jokes & Quotes API provides a collection of jokes & inspirational quotes that can be shared or used to brighten up your day.

 # Technologies Used
-AllInOneAPI was built with ASP.NET Web API and uses HTML, CSS, and JavaScript for the front-end design.
+AllInOneAPI was built with ASP.NET Web API and uses HTML, CSS, & JavaScript for the front-end design.

 # Key Features:
 * Multiple APIs in one platform